Chapter 1 : The Doubt in the Strength

 James Potter has led the life of the leading man for almost three years now.
 He was just following in his father's footsteps in this sense.
 His dad never mentioned the toll you took with this role.

 Remus Lupin has led the life of the protector for almost three years now.
 It was his favorite thing to do, protect.
-He was good at it, too.
+At school, he was good at it, too.
 It was never this hard in Hogwarts, though.

-Peter Pettigrew has led the life of conflict for almost three years now.
+Peter Pettigrew has led a life of conflict for almost three years now.
 He was used to getting this role.
 He wasn't used to actually having to decide.

 Dumbledore gathered the eight students in his office.
-They were seven Gryffindors, one Ravenclaw, the headmaster, and the Transfiguration professor.
+They were seven Gryffindor's, one Ravenclaw, the headmaster, and the Transfiguration professor.
 It was the second to last week before term ended on their last year at Hogwarts, and it was, characteristically to May, bright and sunny out.
-The weather, however, was uncharacteristic in comparison to the tone of the meeting.
+The weather, however, was the opposite of the tone of the meeting.

 "I'm sorry to have to pull you out of classes," the old man began.
 "However, I'm sure at the tender age of seventeen, I too would enjoy a free period in this heat."
 The students held worried gazes, as the Headmaster rarely called them all in if there was no trouble.
 As a matter of fact, all ten of them had never met in the same room together at once.
-The redhead and the dark haired bespectacled one clasped hands nervously, as did the longer haired boy, and the blonde Gryffindor.
+The redhead and the dark haired bespectacled one clasped hands nervously, waiting in anticipation.
 Everyone stayed quiet, even though it was apparent there was a frenzy of emotions going on behind closed mouths.

 "I'm sorry Mr. Potter," he answered the tall boy,"but we have to address this.
 Sooner rather than later, if I would have my preference."
 A shaky sigh came from the lips of the only Ravenclaw in the room.
 She was not comfortable with these people yet.